Glossary of British ordnance terms

 This article explains terms used for the British Armed Forces' ordnance (weapons) and ammunition.
-The terms may have slightly different meanings in the military of other countries.
+The terms may have different meanings depending on their usage in another country's military.

 BD

 Between decks: applies to a naval gun mounting in which part of the rotating mass is below the deck, and part of it is above the deck.
-This allows for a lower profile of turret, meaning that turrets need not be superfiring (i.e. they can be mounted on the same deck and not obstruct each other at high angles of elevation.)
+This allows for a lower profile for a turret, meaning that the turrets need not be superfiring (i.e. they can be mounted on the same deck and not obstruct each other at high angles of elevation).

 BL

 The term BL, in its general sense, stood for breech loading, and contrasted with muzzle loading.
 The shell was loaded via the breech (i.e. the gunner's end of the barrel, which opened) followed by the propellant charge, and the breech mechanism was closed to seal the chamber.

 Breech loading, in its formal British ordnance sense, served to identify the gun as the type of rifled breechloading gun for which the powder charge was loaded in a silk or cloth bag and the breech mechanism was responsible for "obturation" i.e. sealing the chamber to prevent escape of the propellant gases.
 The term BL was first used to refer to the Armstrong breechloaders, introduced in 1859.
-Following the discontinuation of Armstrong breechloaders and the period of British rifled muzzle-loaders (RML), British breechloaders were re-introduced in 1880.
-At this point the term RBL was retrospectively introduced to refer to the Armstrong breechloaders, which had a totally different breech mechanism, and since then the term BL has applied exclusively to the type of breechloader introduced from 1880 onwards using interrupted-screw breeches.
+Following the discontinuation of Armstrong breechloaders and the period of British rifled muzzle-loaders RML, British breechloaders were re-introduced in 1880.
+At this point the term rifled breech-loaders RBL was retrospectively introduced to refer to the Armstrong breechloaders, which had a totally different breech mechanism, and since then the term breech-loaders BL has applied exclusively to the type of breechloader introduced from 1880 onwards, using an interrupted-screw breeches.

 Early British Elswick breechloaders in the 1880s used a steel "cup" obturation method.
 This was quickly superseded in guns designed by the Royal Gun Factory by the French de Bange method, the basic principle of which is still in use today.
 In British service this became a Crossley pad with an interrupted thread screw block e.g. a Welin screw.
 The shell was loaded via the breech, followed by the propellant charge in a cloth bag.
 A single-use "vent sealing tube", a type of primer not dissimilar in appearance to a blank rifle round, was inserted into the breech for firing the gun.